eclipse-tractusx/tractus-x-umbrella/docs/user/windows/README.md

 # Windows Deployment Guide

+> [!TIP]
+> Windows is currently not part of the regularly tested platforms.
+Use this page
+> to get a working cluster (Hyper-V / Docker Desktop / WSL2), then follow the
+> [Quickstart](../quickstart.md) from step 3 onwards for the actual chart install.

 This guide combines the steps for Cluster Setup, Network Setup, and Installation for Windows users.

 ## 1. Cluster Setup